fausses fesses sueur

 The winter brake

-• Priority to maintaining body temperature at the expense of other functions
+• Priority given to maintaining body temperature at the expense of other functions

-• Natural reduction of physical activity and peripheral circulation
+• Natural reduction in physical activity and peripheral circulation

 3. Psychological and social factors

-• Seasonal Affective Disorder (SAD): This form of winter depression affects 3 to 5% of the population, with direct impacts on libido.
+• Seasonal Affective Disorder (SAD): This form of winter depression is thought to affect 3 to 5% of the population, with direct repercussions on libido.

-• Spring effect: Increasing brightness, May holidays, then vacations and easing of obligations create a favorable psychological context.
+• Spring effect: The increasing daylight, the May bank holidays, the upcoming holidays, and the easing of obligations create a psychologically favourable context.

 Social rhythms

-• Summer period: SEA, SEX AND FUN overall.
+• Summer period: SEA, SEX AND FUN all round.

 Key nutrients 🍋🍒 🍆

-• Summer: Generally lighter diet and rich in fresh fruits/vegetables
+• Summer: Generally lighter diet, rich in fresh fruit and vegetables

-• Winter: Greasier and more substantial meals that can affect energy and circulation
+• Winter: Heavier, richer meals that can affect energy levels and circulation

 Some foods are particularly beneficial for libido: